-In October 2016, Third Sector Capital Partners launched a new $3 million partnership with The Stanford Center on Poverty and Inequality (CPI), the Social Innovation Fund, and the Ballmer Group to build an administrative-data framework for measuring and evaluating the success of social service programs designed to reduce poverty and inequality.
+In October 2016, Third Sector Capital Partners launched a new $3 million partnership with The Stanford Center on Poverty and Inequality (CPI), the Social Innovation Fund (SIF), and the Ballmer Group to build an administrative data framework for evaluating the success of social service programs designed to improve life outcomes of the people they serve.
 Interested governments in California, Oregon, and Washington state conducting outcomes-oriented projects focused on economic opportunity were invited to apply to receive services of up to $708,000 over the course of a two-and-a-half-year award period.
-The services provided under this opportunity are designed to assist in the improvement of specific projects for which access to administrative data is required to better estimate program impact, and to increase capacity for future outcomes-oriented projects.
+The services provided under this opportunity are designed to assist in the improvement of specific projects for which access to administrative data is required to better estimate program impact and to increase capacity for future outcomes-oriented projects.

 County of San Diego (CA) Health and Human Services Agency

-- In San Diego, the County will use data and technical assistance from this project to support the analysis and improvement of programs and services aimed at addressing homelessness provided by the County and community-based organizations.
-Two critical County efforts targeting homelessness will be the subject of this effort: (1) Whole Person Wellness, funded through California’s Whole Person Care pilot effort under a Medicaid Section 1115 waiver through the state Medi-Cal program.
-These pilot projects are targeted to high-utilizers of multiple health care systems who continue to have poor health outcomes.
-Eighteen counties in the state received grants under the pilot (totaling over $3 billion over the next four years), with most targeting the homeless or near-homeless population.
-(2) Project One for All, a County led project designed to improve outcomes for essentially the same population via the use of supportive housing and mental health services.
-The County is interested in enhancing their ability to access data about program participation and outcomes, understanding the comparative effectiveness of these programs, and using the flexibility of the local program to further their use of outcomes-based contracting for providing homelessness services.
+In San Diego, the County will use data and technical assistance from this project to support the analysis and improvement of programs and services provided by the County and community-based organizations aimed at addressing homelessness.
+Two critical County efforts targeting homelessness will be the subject of this effort.
+The first is Whole Person Wellness, a program funded through California’s Whole Person Care pilot effort under a Medicaid Section 1115 waiver through the state Medi-Cal program.
+California’s Whole Person Care pilot projects focus on high-utilizers of multiple healthcare systems who continue to have poor health outcomes.
+Eighteen counties in the state received grants under the pilot (totaling over $3 billion over four years), with most targeting homeless individuals or those at-risk of homelessness.
+The second program is Project One for All, a County-led project to improve outcomes for an overlapping population of vulnerable County residents through the use of supportive housing and mental health services.
+The County is interested in enhancing their ability to access data about program participation and outcomes, understand the comparative effectiveness of these programs, and use the flexibility of the local program to further their use of outcomes contracting for providing homelessness services.

 Santa Cruz (CA) County Human Services Department

-- In Santa Cruz, the County will study changes in self-sufficiency for individuals who participate in subsidized employment programs under California’s Welfare-to-Work program, a component of the state Temporary Aid to Needy Families (TANF) program (CalWORKS).
-Linked data will provide new evidence on outcomes after participants finish these programs.
-The County is developing a data system that they intend to use to greatly expand their ability to efficiently and comprehensively pay service providers based on attainment of these long-term outcomes, rather than based on caseloads or other traditional metrics.
+In Santa Cruz, the County will study changes in self-sufficiency for individuals who participate in subsidized employment programs under California’s Welfare-to-Work program, a component of the state’s Temporary Aid to Needy Families (TANF) program (CalWORKS).
+Through this effort, Santa Cruz County's Human Services Department (HSD) is working to gain access to administrative data in order to (1) support the implementation of outcomes contracts for subsidized employment services, and (2) better understand the short- and long-term effects of subsidized employment programming for CalWORKS recipients.
+The County is developing data infrastructure that will greatly expand its ability to efficiently and comprehensively provide insights and incentives to service providers based on attainment of various self-sufficiency outcomes, rather than based on caseloads or other traditional metrics.
+The County also seeks to learn how subsidized employment programs and other Welfare-to-Work activities under CalWORKS affect health, justice, and education outcomes.
 CalWORKS represents over $5 billion in annual expenditures for the state of California, and Welfare-to-Work remains a program requirement for all TANF programs nationwide.
-The County also seeks to learn how subsidized employment programs and other Welfare-to-Work activities under CalWORKS affect housing stability, substance abuse, and mental health.